30 Ways to Conserve Energy at Home

 Your average ceiling fan is a great way to save on power during the summer and winter months.
 In the summer, the direct breeze makes it feel cooler than it is and allows you to lay off the AC.
 As for the winter, because heat rises, the fans will help distribute the warm air that would otherwise be trapped near the ceiling.

 Whether you’re building a house from scratch or using what you’ve got, use your windows with smarts.
 Having more windows on the south face of your home and less on the north will use the natural patterns of the sun to maintain a more moderate temperature.

 18. Radiant Barriers

 The final frontier between heat and heat loss is your attic ceiling.
 A radiant barrier is an aluminum foil-like reflective film that can supplement your insulation.
-Anything helps when it comes to keeping the heat in.
+Anything helps to conserve energy at home when it comes to keeping the heat in.

 19. Change Air Filter Regularly